SStaGCN: Simplified stacking based graph convolutional networks: The proposed approach: SStaGCN

 \textbf{Mean}: mean operator takes the element-wise mean of the components $X'_1,\cdots, X'_k$.

-\textbf{Attention}\cite{Vaswani2017AttentionIA}: Attention mechanism has been widely used in various fields of deep learning, including but not limited to image processing \cite{Mnih2014RecurrentMO}, speech recognition\cite{Bahdanau2015NeuralMT}, and natural language processing\cite{Yin2016ABCNNAC}.
-The idea of attention is motivated from the attention mechanism of human beings.
-Denote query vector $V$ as the output of base classifiers, let query vector $Y$ be the label of the data.
-Then we compute the attention coefficients between $Y$ and $V$ as follows:
+\textbf{Attention} \cite{Vaswani2017AttentionIA}: The attention mechanism has been widely applied in various fields of deep learning, including image processing \cite{Mnih2014RecurrentMO}, speech recognition \cite{Bahdanau2015NeuralMT}, and natural language processing \cite{Yin2016ABCNNAC}.
+This concept is inspired by the way humans focus attention selectively.
+Let the query vector $V$ represent the output of the base classifiers, and let the query vector $Y$ denote the data label.
+We then compute the attention coefficients between $Y$ and $V$ as follows:

 where $\cos$ denotes cosine similarity.
-Finally, the input ${\tilde X}$ of the graph convolutional layer is aggregated by considering the following sum with attention score $a_{i}$
+Finally, the input ${\tilde X}$ of the graph convolutional layer is aggregated by considering the following sum with attention scores $a_{i}$, $i=1,\cdots, k$.

-\textbf{Voting} \cite{Schapire1997BoostingTM}: Voting method is the most intuitive way among all integrated learning methods, which aims at selecting one or more winners.
-In this work, our objective is to choose the most popular prediction among the results of the base classifiers.
-Therefore, we will take the majority voting approach. if the number of categories appears the same, a category will be randomly selected.
+\textbf{Voting} \cite{Schapire1997BoostingTM}: The voting method is the most straightforward approach in ensemble learning, aiming to select one or more ``winning" predictions.
+In this work, our goal is to select the most common prediction among the outputs of the base classifiers, using a majority voting approach.
+In cases where categories appear with equal frequency, a category will be chosen at random.

-Thus, we attain a novel GCN model to deal with heterogeneous graph data by elegantly combining stacking, aggregation, and vanilla GCN, namely, SStaGCN.
-The first layer of SStaGCN utilizes the base models of stacking approach, and the second layer of SStaGCN uses aggregation method such as mean, attention or voting, which can enhance the feature extraction ability of conventional GCN models.
-The aggregated data will henceforth be used as the input of conventional GCN model, and we attain the final prediction results.
-The workflow of the proposed model is demonstrated in Algorithm \ref{SStaGCN} and Fig. \ref{pipSTGCN}.
+This brings us to a novel GCN model, SStaGCN, specifically designed to handle diverse types of graph-structured data by effectively integrating stacking, aggregation, and the vanilla GCN model \cite{Kipf2017SemiSupervisedCW}.
+In SStaGCN, the first layer leverages base models from the stacking approach, while the second layer applies an aggregation method—such as mean, attention, or voting—to enhance the feature extraction capabilities of standard GCN models.
+The aggregated data is then used as input to the convolutional layer, which produces the final predictions.
+The workflow of the proposed model is presented in Algorithm \ref{SStaGCN} and Fig. \ref{pipSTGCN}.
+This prompts the question: is there a theoretical guarantee for the proposed approach?